 These risk assessments take the form of strategic and responsive assessments.

-Strategic risk assessments will provide a better understanding of where risks exist in a sector.
-We will undertake them in collaboration with states, territories and industry, focusing on the five high-risk sectors of telecommunications, electricity, gas, water and ports.
+Strategic risk assessments provide a better understanding of where risks exist in a sector.
+We undertake them in collaboration with states, territories and industry.
 More information is available about risk assessments in our fact sheets.

 The Centre also undertakes responsive risk assessments to support government decision-making on the possible sale of critical infrastructure assets, including Foreign Investment Review Board (FIRB) applications.
 Foreign investment applications continue to be assessed on a case by case basis.
 Early advice provides buyers and some sellers with more certainty about potential requirements for asset sales.

-More information is also available in our The Critical Infrastructure Centre and Foreign Investment fact sheet.
+For more information see The Critical Infrastructure Centre and Foreign Investment Fact Sheet.